Skip to the main content

 • Strength Required Lift over 20 kg

-Massage therapists may have private practices or work as part of multidisciplinary health care teams.
+Massage therapists may work in private practice or as part of a multidisciplinary health-care team.
 They usually work with one client at a time.
-Therapists often have to help transfer clients the table.
-Those who travel to client offices and homes must lift and move equipment that weighs up to 20 kilograms.
+Therapists may often help or assist clients onto or off the treatment table.
+Those who travel to client offices and homes must lift and move equipment that weighs up to 35 kilograms.

-The work can be physically demanding.
+The work is physically demanding.
 It requires standing for long periods of time.
 Hours of work depend on each work setting and therapist.
 Some massage therapists work evenings and weekends.
 Others work part time in several locations.

 Interests & Abilities